Wellesley House, Broadstairs

 THE MUDDY VERDICT:

-Good for: If you live locally then the day offering is very strong here but boarding is also at the heart of Wellesley life.
-So if you’ve got a child that loves their extra curricular stuff then weekly boarding could be the perfect option and here there are so many opportunities and facilities available to students after school.
-If you are looking for a boarding option for your child then you’d struggle to find a more family-feeling place.
-And, making the most of it’s coastline location, being by the sea is embraced at every turn.
+Good for: If you live locally then the day offering is really strong here and the shiny new Pre-Prep has transformed the school.
+Boarding is still at the heart of Wellesley life, so if you’ve got a child that loves their extra curricular stuff, and your purse-strings can stretch to it. then Weekly Boarding could be the perfect option.
+There are so many opportunities and facilities available to students after school and you’d struggle to find a more family-feeling place.
+Also, making the most of it’s coastline location, being by the sea is embraced at every turn.

-Not for: Traditions are quite strong here – if you think the concept of Saturday lessons are outdated then this might not be the school for you.
-Similarly if you’re not into co-ed schooling you can cross it off your list right now.
+Not for: Traditions are quite strong here – if you think the concept of Saturday school is outdated then this might not be the school for you.
+Similarly if you’re not into co-ed schooling or you want a big school you can cross it off your list right now.